jericksen/Capstone/README.md

 **Performance Analysis & Investigation**

-The resulting confusion matrix indicates a high level of missclassification between class 7 & 8.
+The resulting confusion matrix indicates a high level of misclassification between class 7 & 8.
 These classes represent theft from automobiles and theft that is classified as 'other'.
 For both classes, minor theft is the underlying theme.

-Attempts were made to look at the underlying data from the top three contributing features to assess existing similariates.
+Attempts were made to look at the underlying data from the top three contributing features to assess existing similarities.
 High levels of similarity can lead to the model's inability to differentiate between the classes.

 Beginning with the most important feature, I looked at the distribution of the 'hour' data for class 7 & 8 and compared it the distribution of a few other, unrelated crime classes: